atmoos/Quantities/documentation/Design.md

   - Hence we use [Ångström](../source/Quantities.Units/Si/Metric/Ångström.cs), not "Angstrom".
   - We can do this since C# source code is UTF-8 and supports special characters
 - Potential duplicate names are resolved via namespaces.
-  - Examples are the well known unit of force, the [Newton](../source/Quantities.Units/Si/Derived/Newton.cs) and the lesser known unit of temperature, the [Newton](../source/Quantities.Units/NonStandard/Temperature/Newton.cs).
+  - Examples are the well known unit of force, the [Newton](../source/Quantities.Units/Si/Derived/Newton.cs) and the less well-known unit of temperature, the [Newton](../source/Quantities.Units/NonStandard/Temperature/Newton.cs).